gear-foundation/gear-wiki/docs/examples/DAO.md

 ```
 ## Consistency of contract states
 The `DAO` contract interacts with the `fungible` token contract.
 Each transaction that changes the states of DAO and the fungible token is stored in the state until it is completed.
 User can complete a pending transaction by sending a message `Continue` indicating the transaction id.
 The idempotency of the fungible token contract allows to restart a transaction without duplicate changes which guarantees the state consistency of these 2 contracts.

+The `DAO` contract interacts with the `fungible token` contract.
+Every transaction that alters the states of the DAO and the fungible token is recorded in the state until it is finalized.
+Users can complete a pending transaction by sending a `Continue` message along with the transaction ID.
+The idempotency feature of the fungible token contract allows transactions to be restarted without duplicating changes, ensuring the state consistency of these two contracts.

 <!--
 ## User interface